ScoringBench: A Benchmark for Evaluating Tabular Foundation Models with Proper Scoring Rules: ScoringBench Setup

-\section{Benchmarking with Proper Scoring Rules}
+\subsection{Benchmarking with Proper Scoring Rules}

 We refer the reader to \cite{gneiting2007strictly, gneiting2011comparing} for a comprehensive introduction to proper scoring rules and \cite{landsgesell2026distributional} for a discussion in the tabular distributional regression setting.
-We summarize the definitions of the scoring rules implemented in ScoringBench.
-ScoringBench computes the following proper scoring rules alongside standard point metrics.
-All definitions follow~\citet{gneiting2007strictly,gneiting2011comparing} unless otherwise noted.
+ScoringBench computes a compact suite of proper scoring rules (CRPS, CRLS, interval score, $\beta$-energy score, weighted CRPS, log score, the CDE loss and others) alongside standard point metrics.
+All definitions follow~\citet{gneiting2007strictly,gneiting2011comparing} unless otherwise noted; definitions and formulae are provided in the Appendix~\ref{subsec:scoring_rules} and Appendix~\ref{app:diagnostics}.